-A - Always keep moving and don't be an asshole as you shoot.
+A – Always keep moving; don’t be an ass.

 In this post, I wanted to pick up where I ended off with the idea of Kinetic Shooting vs Static Shooting and which is better, as well as how Shoot, Move, Communicate helps to reinforce Consent Always and Safety Third.
 Ready?..

 How and Why to Shoot, Move, and Communicate

 TL; DR – Don’t stay in one place.
 Once you start moving around, don’t be an asshole.